 TOO MUCH WATER?

-Too much water in part of the garden is a problem that affects many gardeners.
+Inadequate drainage in part of the garden is a problem that affects many gardeners.
 The problem can be a constant one where it occurs all year round or it may be seasonal.
 It might be that the stormwater drains into one corner of the yard resulting in at best moist soil and at worst a complete bog.
 It may be just a low spot that collects all the water from the surrounding area.
 Whatever the reason, there are ways of turning a boggy or wet area to your advantage.
-Some plants thrive in wet areas, and with the right plants you can still achieve an interesting and attractive garden in a wet area.
+Some plants thrive in wet areas, and with the right plants, you can still achieve an interesting and attractive garden in a wet area.

 What can cause wet areas in your garden?

 - Wastewater from your house that is drained into your garden.

 - Rising water table (e.g. particularly from over-irrigation in rural areas) or naturally occurring springs

 - Water from surrounding properties may drain into your garden.
 This could be naturally occurring or may result from your neighbours diverting water, either intentionally or unintentionally, from their property into yours.